 — Redfin Real Estate.

 — Xome Real Estate.

 More from U.S. News

-Update 12/12/18: This slideshow was originally published on Dec.
-9, 2015, and has been updated with new information.
+Update 12/15/22: This story was published at an earlier date and has been updated with new information.